Have Dog Heartworms Become More Resistant To Preventatives?

 Advantage Multi® aka Advocate Spot On®

 I don’t own any stocks in Bayer.
-Its just that as the time of my writing this (2019), their product is the only non-injectable moxydectin-containing product available to you that I know of.
+Its just that as the time of my writing, their product is the only non-injectable moxydectin-containing product available to you that I know of.
 Zoetis markets moxidectin as a once every 6-month or every 12-months injection to protect against heartworms in dogs.
-But I do not know of any studies that found it more effective than Advantage Multi® oral moxidectin.
+But I do not know of any studies that found it more effective than Advantage Multi®, the oral form of moxidectin.

 But if you want to know more about what is happening, what it means for your dog and how this situation probably occurred, you may want to read on: